Asking questions (pt. 2)

 to our wiki

-table that is of (pseudo-)type SERIAL
+table, which is of the (pseudo-)type SERIAL

-, meaning it’s auto-incrementing.
+, meaning it auto-increments.

-Let’s try to query a random article’s title:
+To query a random article’s title:

 wiki=>SELECT title